theodox/theodox.github.io/pelican/content/Adventures_in_the_4th_dimension.md

 Title: Adventures in the 4th dimension
 Date: 2014-12-15 23:35:00.000
 Category: blog
-Tags: , ,
+Tags: math
-Slug: Adventures-in-the-4th-dimension
+Slug: adventures-in-the-4th-dimension
 Authors: Steve Theodore
-Summary: pending
+Summary: Matrices and how they can be used to transform 3-d points

 In [our last discussion of 3d math](http://techartsurvival.blogspot.com/2014/12/dot-matrix.html), we started to plumb the mysteries of the matrix.
 Along the way we discovered two important facts: First, that it’s possible to write an article about matrices with only the merest smidge of a Keanu Reeves mention and second (almost as important), that **matrices are just a convention for applying dot products in series.** We walked through the derivation of matrices for a series of dot products and shows how hat simple operation allows you to do rotations in two and three dimensions.